jacobRaw/MTRN4231_burger_bot/README.md

 **1. Custom Messages:**

-&rarr; IngredientPos.msg:

-- Contains a particular ingredients ID (i.e. lettuce, tomato etc.) and its position in space (x, y, z).
+- IngredientPos.msg: Contains a particular ingredients ID (i.e. lettuce, tomato etc.) and its position in space (x, y, z).

-&rarr; Ingredients.msg:

-- An array of IngredientPos messages for all ingredients on the table.
+- Ingredients.msg: An array of IngredientPos messages for all ingredients on the table.

 **2. Custom Interfaces:**

-&rarr; GripperServer.srv:

-- Is used for communication with the end effector.
+- GripperServer.srv: Is used for communication with the end effector.
 Requests a command for the end effector “o”=open or “c”=close and responds with success state and a message.

-&rarr; Movement.action:

-- Is used for sending move commands to moveit.
+- Movement.action: Is used for sending move commands to moveit.
 Requests a command, an array for the pose and a constraints identifier “0” = unconstrained, “1” = orientation constrained.
 Responds with a success state and has status feedback periodically.

-&rarr; OrderRequest.action:

-- Is used for inputting a desired menu item.
+- OrderRequest.action: Is used for inputting a desired menu item.
 Requests a string array of ingredient names and responds with a success state and has status feedback periodically.

 ## Technical Components